infoez/actions_on_google_hookup_nodejs/README.md

-# Webhook-and-API.AI-Sample - Echo your text

-A very simple step by step, 11:06 minutes demo (see video at the end of read me) of implementing an echo service using webhook.
-Whatever user asks Google Assistant will be sent to your API and then same text will be sent back as speech text.

-This simple app will help you understand
-- How to write an API in node
-- How to integrate your node JS app with DialogFlow (API.AI) as webhook
+# Integration between Your own NodeJS and API.AI-Sample

+A very simple BackEnd side to response API.AI

 # Deploy to:
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # How it works?
-- Push this app to Heroku
+- Push this app to github
-- Test the API https://webhook-echo-sample.herokuapp.com/echo - use www.hurl.it to test it
+- Visit the Heroku by click above and make a connection with your github.
+- This source gonna be run on the heroku server.
+- Check out

 Open DialogFlow portal - https://dialogflow.com/
 - Create an account and login